tomgonzo/container-blueprints/DOKS-hardening/snyk.md

 # Using Snyk to Secure your DOKS Deployments

 Welcome!
-In this guide you will use [Snyk](https://snyk.io) to analyze the Container Images and Kubernetes YAML manifests making up a Kubernetes applications supply chain for vulnerabilities.
-You will learn how to scan for vulnerabilities in the early stages of development and integrate Snyk in a CI/CD pipeline.
-Finally, you will take the appropriate action to remediate the situation.
+In this guide you will use [Snyk](https://snyk.io) to analyze the Container Images and YAML manifests making up a Kubernetes application's supply chain for vulnerabilities and misconfigurations.
+You will learn how to run these checks in the early stages of development and integrate them in a GitHub Actions CI/CD pipeline.
+Finally, you will take the appropriate action to remediate the issues identified.
+Let's go!

 ## Table of Contents